quantsnd/club_resources/README.md

 ```
 conda install --file requirements.txt -y
 ```
 in the repository's main directory.
-You may see some warning messages--this is OK.
+You may see some warning messages - this is OK.

 You're now ready to start interacting with the code!